saptarshibasu/aws-study/README.md

 * **Security Groups** are applied at the instance level, whereas NACLs are at the subnet level
 * When you add an Internet gateway, an egress-only Internet gateway, a virtual private gateway, a NAT device, a peering connection, or a VPC endpoint in your VPC, you must update the **route table** for any subnet that uses these gateways or connections
 * A Site-to-Site **VPN connection** consists of a virtual private gateway attached to your VPC and a customer gateway located in your data center
+* The IP address of the customer gateway is either is either an internet routable public IP or the NAT public IP of the corporate network
 * An **egress-only Internet gateway** is for use with IPv6 traffic only.
 It allows outbound communication over IPv6 from instances in a VPC to the Internet, and prevents the Internet from initiating an IPv6 connection with the instances (Similar to NAT Gateway for IPv4)
 * The **Internet Gateway** works with both IPv6 and IPV4 and it does Network Address Translation (NAT) between the public IP and the private subnet IP for the instances while communicating with the resources in the internet
 * **Ephemeral ports** - Clients receives response to server requests on random ports in the range 1024-65535 (ephemeral ports).
 Security groups don't need to handle ephemeral ports as security groups are stateful, outbound traffic to allowed inbound traffic is always allowed.
 However, NACL needs to add proper entries for ephemeral ports